robinallenaz/JS-Final-Project/README.md

 # Automated Card Game: WAR

 This project is an automated version of the classic card game WAR, designed for two players.
+The game runs automatically and displays results in the console, requiring no user input.

 ## Game Overview
 - **Players**: 2